The dark fate of ultra-faint dwarfs: Gravothermal collapse in action: Introduction

 \section{Introduction}

 The cosmological standard model, Lambda cold dark matter ($\Lambda$CDM), has been remarkably successful in explaining the large-scale structure of the Universe and the overall properties of galaxies~\citep[e.g.][]{PlanckCollaboration_2020, Springel_2006, Trujillo-Gomez_2010}.
-On smaller scales, particularly in the central regions of galaxies, the success of collisionless cold dark matter (CDM) is less clear \citep[e.g.][]{Bullock_2017, Sales_2022}.
-Nevertheless, inferring the particle-physics properties of dark matter beyond its gravitational interactions from these small-scale observations remains challenging.
-This uncertainty arises both from observational limitations and from the difficulty of accurately modeling the complex baryonic physics that shapes galaxy formation.
+On smaller scales, particularly in the central regions of galaxies, the success of collisionless CDM is less clear \citep[e.g.][]{Bullock_2017, Sales_2022}.
+Nevertheless, inferring the particle-physics properties of dark matter (DM) beyond its gravitational interactions from these small-scale observations remains challenging.
+This uncertainty arises both from observational limitations and from the difficulty of accurately modelling the complex baryonic physics that shapes galaxy formation.

-For example, in $\Lambda$CDM, the density of DM halos typically follows a Navarro-Frenk-White (NFW) \citep[]{Navarro_1996} profile with an inner logarithmic density slope of $-1$, i.e.\ a cusp.
+For example, in $\Lambda$CDM, the density of DM halos typically follows a Navarro-Frenk-White (NFW) \citep[]{Navarro_1996} profile with an inner logarithmic density slope of $-1$, which means a cusp.
 However, observations of many dwarf galaxies indicate shallow, cored density profiles \citep[e.g.][]{Oman_2015, Ren_2018}, motivating alternative models, such as self-interacting DM (SIDM)~\citep{Spergel_2000, Tulin_2018, Adhikari_2025}.
-Even within CDM, several astrophysical mechanisms can generate cores, including supernovae-driven or AGN-driven outflows \citep[e.g.][]{Governato_2012, Pontzen_2012, Martizzi_2013}, dynamical heating from massive perturbers or bars \citep[e.g.][]{ElZant_2001, Weinberg_2002}, and tidal stripping of satellite halos with an initially large radial anisotropy \citep{Chiang_2025}.
-Consequently, it is essential to disentangle these baryonic and dynamical effects from signatures of new dark matter physics \citep[e.g.][]{Burger_2022, Bosch_2026}.
+Even within CDM, several astrophysical mechanisms can generate cores, including outflows driven by supernovae or active galactic nuclei \citep[e.g.][]{Governato_2012, Pontzen_2012, Martizzi_2013}, dynamical heating from massive perturbers or bars \citep[e.g.][]{ElZant_2001, Weinberg_2002}, and tidal stripping of satellite halos with an initially large radial anisotropy \citep{Chiang_2025}.
+Consequently, it is essential to disentangle these baryonic and dynamical effects from signatures of new DM physics \citep[e.g.][]{Burger_2022, Bosch_2026}.